Docs Home → Atlas App Services

 Once you have decided on your app's data model, you can define a data access pattern and access rules for your app's data.

-Client applications can query the queryable fields you configure to determine which objects to sync.
+Client applications can query the queryable fields of a document to determine which objects to sync.
 Then, App Services applies rules and default roles to determine whether users can read or write the objects that match the query.

 Data access rules determine which data to sync, as well as each user's ability to read and write data.
 Rules are closely linked to your app's data model.

-You can define session roles on specific collections.
-Default roles provide read and write permissions when more specific session roles do not apply.
-Default roles apply to all collections an App can access, but you can restrict a session role to a specific collection by specifying the collection name.
+You can define roles on specific collections.
+Default roles provide read and write permissions when more specific roles do not apply.
+Default roles apply to all collections an App can access, but you can restrict a role to a specific collection by specifying the collection name.

 When you enable Sync, you specify how clients can access data in your App.
 For a walkthrough of how to turn on sync, refer to Configure and Enable Atlas Device Sync.